felonwan/Intuitive_Inference-to-Rule-based_Reasoning/README.md

-# The Intuitive Inference and Rule-based Reasoning in LLMs
+# Intuitive Inference and Rule-based Reasoning in LLMs

 ## Abstract
 Inspired by the distinct performances and responding styles between answering '9.11 or 9.9, which is bigger?'  and 'which is bigger, 9.11 or 9.9?', we checked the LLMs' capacity of Intuitive Inference and Rule-based Reasoning.
 We systematically examined possible factors, and found interesting results ...